SEDAS-DevTeam/.github/profile/README.md

 # SEDAS DevTeam organization github

 The sole purpose of this organization is to gather all the projects that are under the **SEDAS** project (**S**calable and **E**asily **D**eployable **A**TC **S**imulator).
 Project is now divided into several projects, that are interconnected in various ways.
+The main website about this project is located on the [sedas website](https://sedas-devteam.github.io/sedas.github.io/).

 ## Projects
 - [SEDAS-manager](https://github.com/SEDAS-DevTeam/SEDAS-manager) - SEDAS desktop application